dnnsharp/sharp-look-guide/control_panel.md

 # Control Panel

+* sections: page, portal, host based on permissions

+* touch-friendly and responsive

-Sections: page, portal, host based on permissions touch friendly and responsive light forms for common tasks: create/update page, update portal settings, update host settings light forms have an Advanced Button to point to their DNN equivalent The Control Panel enable Content Editors, Administrators and Super Users to access a range of page management tools and site administrative tasks.
-It can be accessed from the menu of a SharpLook customized page by clicking on the first menu settings icon and a clean layout page will be displayed which is structured in several sections.
+* light forms for common tasks: create/update page, update portal settings, update host settings

+* light forms have an Advanced Button to point to their DNN equivalent

+The Control Panel enables Content Editors, Administrators and Super Users to access a range of page management tools and site administrative tasks.
+It can be accessed from the menu of a Sharp Look customized page by clicking on the first menu settings.
+A clean layout page is displayed, structured in several sections.

 ![](icon.png)